Blaisedepauw/ada-website/datastory.md

 **Professor:**
 >Excellent observation!
 What you’re describing aligns perfectly with the concept of cultural globalization.
 Indeed, the spread of film genres, such as drama, comedy, or thriller, follows a wave-like dynamic.
 This process often begins in the United States, which has had a highly influential film industry thanks to Hollywood since the early 20th century, particularly from the 1920s-1930s with the rise of talkies.
 >
 >Next, European countries adopt these genres, especially after World War II during the 1950s-1960s, when Europe began developing its own productions, while still influenced by the United States.
-Later, Asian countries join this trend—for instance, with the rise of Indian cinema (Bollywood) in the 1970s, as well as the global success of Japanese and Korean cinema in the 1990s-2000s.
+Later, Asian countries join this trend, for instance, with the rise of Indian cinema (Bollywood) in the 1970s, as well as the global success of Japanese and Korean cinema in the 1990s-2000s.
 >
 >Finally, South American and African countries also embrace these genres, particularly from the 2000s onward, as local film industries grow, often supported by new technologies and the globalization of media.
 This process exemplifies the global circulation of cultural models, where genres or styles spread from one region to another, often Adapting to local cultural specificities along the way.
 >